ShiJbey/AudioERP/Assets/NASA-TLX/README.md

 # NASA-TLX Task Component Comparision Order

+NOTE: This script was not used during any testing, but I am ldeaving it here incase someone else may want to finish and use it.

+This script is for generating an comparison orders when conduction the NASA-TLX score of a system: (https://en.wikipedia.org/wiki/NASA-TLX).

 The first part of calculateing the NASA-TLX score is to determine the weights for each one of the components (Physical Demand, Menatal Demand, Temporal Demand, Performace, Effort, Frustration).
 We do this by showing the participant pairs of all the components (15 in total), and asking them to choose which one factored more into the workload of the system.